Lingual lipase

+Lingual lipase is an enzyme found in the saliva of mice and rats that helps break down fats (in particular triglycerides).
+The existence and significance of an analogous enzyme in the saliva of humans and other animals remains the topic of scholarly debate.
+In mice and rats, lingual lipase is encoded by the gene Lipf.
+In humans, the corresponding gene, LIPF, encodes the enzyme gastric lipase, which is secreted by gastric chief cells in the stomach.

 Lingual lipase is a member of a family of digestive enzymes called triacylglycerol lipases, EC 3.1.1.3, that use the catalytic triad of aspartate, histidine, and serine to hydrolyze medium and long-chain triglycerides into partial glycerides and free fatty acids.
 The enzyme, released into the mouth along with the saliva, catalyzes the first reaction in the digestion of dietary lipid, with diglycerides being the primary reaction product.
 However, due to the unique characteristics of lingual lipase, including a pH optimum 4.5–5.4 and its ability to catalyze reactions without bile salts, the lipolytic activity continues through to the stomach.
 Enzyme release is signaled by the autonomic nervous system after ingestion, at which time the serous glands under the circumvallate and foliate papillae on the surface of the tongue secrete lingual lipase into the grooves of the papillae, co-localized with fat taste receptors.
 The hydrolysis of the dietary fats is essential for fat absorption by the small intestine, as long chain triacylglycerides cannot be absorbed, and as much as 30% of fat is hydrolyzed within 1 to 20 minutes of ingestion by lingual lipase alone.

-Lingual lipase, together with gastric lipase, comprise the two acidic lipases.